macchina/Arduino_Due_SD_HSCMI/README.md

 #### EXAMPLES

-There are 6 example sketches included in Arduino_Due_HSCMI-master Library.
+There are 6 example sketches included in Arduino_Due_HSMCI-master Library.
 List and description of examples in order of complexity:

 * `DirManipulation` creates new directory, rename directory and delete directory from SD card
 * `FileManipulation` creates new file, open/close file, rename file and delete file